Skip to main content

 Beyond stimulating GH release, exercise improves the sensitivity of hormone receptors throughout the body.
 This means that your cells become more adept at receiving and responding to hormonal signals, including both your natural GH and the increased levels stimulated by peptide therapy.

 This enhanced sensitivity is a critical factor in translating hormonal messages into tangible benefits like improved body composition, increased energy, and a more stable mood.
-Engaging in consistent prepares your entire system to listen and respond more effectively to the precise signals delivered by your wellness protocol.
+Engaging in consistent physical activity prepares your entire system to listen and respond more effectively to the precise signals delivered by your wellness protocol.

 Intermediate